Pakistan, US, Russia, China call for Afghan ceasefire

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan along with the United States, Russia and China have called upon all Afghans, including the government of the Islamic Republic and the Taliban, to ensure that terrorist groups and individuals do not use the Afghan soil to threaten the security of any other country.
+ISLAMABAD: Pakistan along with the United States, Russia and China have called upon all Afghans including the government of the Islamic Republic and the Taliban to ensure that terrorist groups and individuals do not use Afghan soil to threaten the security of any other country.

+The call from these countries came in a joint statement on the occasion of the Extended “Troika” on Peaceful Settlement in Afghanistan, meeting in Moscow.

-The statement revealed that before Moscow, the “Troika” meetings were held on March 22, April 25, July 11, and October 25, 2019.
+The statement revealed that before Moscow the “Troika” meetings held on March 22, April 25, July 11, and October 25, 2019.
 Ambassador Mohammad Sadiq, Special Representative for Afghanistan, represented Pakistan.

 The meeting focused on making progress in the intra-Afghan process to reach a negotiated settlement and permanent and comprehensive ceasefire.
 The event was also attended by representatives of the Afghan government, Afghanistan’s High Council for National Reconciliation, prominent Afghan political figures, and representatives of the Taliban movement, as well as Qatar and Turkey as guests of honour.